amida-tech/cms-fhir/README.md

 //convert the stream into FHIR model
         istream.pipe(split()) // split into the rows
             .pipe(new bbcms.CmsFile2Object()) // convert into intermediate object format
-            .pipe(new bbcms.IntObjToFhirStream("http://localhost:8080/fhir/base")) // convetr to a fhir bundle, remove a parameter if you want a transaction bundle
+            // convetr to a fhir bundle, remove a parameter if you don't want a transaction bundle .pipe(new bbcms.IntObjToFhirStream("http://localhost:8080/fhir/base"))
             .on('data', function (data) {
                 console.log(JSON.stringify(data, null, '    '));
             })